Hello, lovely human!

 During a difficult visit to her single immigrant mother, Athena discovers that what she thought was age-related mental decline is in fact an inherited magical gift.

-Performed at Soho Theatre, Director Hettie Macdonald , 2018 Won an Emerging Talent Award, then consequently performed at Chiswick Theatre, 2020 Awarded BFI short film funding in 2021, production under way in London presently
+Performed at Soho Theatre, Director Hettie Macdonald , 2018 Won an Emerging Talent Award, then consequently performed at Chiswick Theatre, 2020 Backed by Over the Fence Productions and Lunar Pictures, found funding with BFI Network, 2022

 It’s Enough to Make You Spit